alefranz/MELT/README.md

 You can find an explanation on the advantages of using this library and the importance of testing logs on the blog post "[How to test logging when using Microsoft.Extensions.Logging](https://alessio.franceschelli.me/posts/dotnet/how-to-test-logging-when-using-microsoft-extensions-logging/)".

-> If you are currently using version 0.5, you can _optionally_ migrate to the new syntax.
-See [Upgrade from 0.5](README.md#upgrade-from-0.5) for more info.
+> If you are upgrading to version 0.5, you can _optionally_ migrate to the new syntax.
+See [Upgrade from 0.4 and below](#upgrade-from-04-and-below) for more info.

 <!-- omit in toc -->
 ## Index